 Hiring a Fractional COO is not a plug-and-play solution.
 It’s a process.
 But over 6-7 months, the change is profound.
 What began as scattered execution becomes a synchronized, accountable, data-informed operation.
 Growth stops being accidental and becomes repeatable.

-If you’re a founder feeling stretched thin, ask yourself this: Is my business running me, or do I have the structure in place to run it at scale?
+If you’re a founder feeling stretched thin, ask yourself this: Is the business running the founder, or does the founder have the structure in place to run it at scale?

 References